infar-buw/parametric-planning-catalogue/README.md

 Text in markdown format
 ```

+### Changing Layout

+Within [_layout](https://jekyllrb.com/docs/layouts/) and [_includes](https://jekyllrb.com/docs/includes/) folders are files that define the template of the site.
+They include normal html that is styled via [Bootstrap](https://getbootstrap.com/) css-classes and is mixed with a templating syntax based on Jekyll [variables](https://jekyllrb.com/docs/variables/) and [Liquid](https://jekyllrb.com/docs/liquid/).

 ### Contributing

 If you feel you want to contribute your new module, create a pull request and we discuss its implementation: